jetty-project/i-jetty/branches/new-sdk/readme.txt

 scripts used by the main deploy.sh shell script.
 They are intended to be called from the main checkout, since they assume that path as the working directory:

-    build-console.sh        -   Builds the console application, and copies it into the temporary sdcard-intermediate/
-                                directory (extracted war)

-    build-hello.sh          -   Same as above, except with the hello servlet.

     cleanup.sh              -   Cleans builds and sdcard-layout.
 See first paragraph for more information.